kartik-chaudhari/hostelmanage/README.md

 # hostelmanage
-This is a Mysql Dbms project
+This is a project aimed at making our hostel systems more reliable and reduce dependency on paper.
+This based on java and mySQL  is aimed to integrate an analytics base for student data in the future.